dlizarra/spring-angular2-cli-starter/README.md

 # Spring Boot and Angular 2 starter app

-> Starter webapp using Spring Boot on the backend and Angular 2 on the frontend, with Maven and Angular CLI as build tools, hot reloading on both sides and no xml configuration.
+> Starter webapp using Spring Boot on the backend and Angular 2 on the frontend, with Maven and Angular CLI as build tools and with hot reloading on both sides.

 ## Quickstart
 Run the app: